situmtech/flutter/example/README.md

 ### To run this example application:

 1. Rename the file `lib/config.dart.example` to `lib/config.dart` and replace the contents of the file with your own data.
-2. In Android: add your Google Maps API Key to your string resources.
+2. In Android: add your Google Maps API Key also to the project string resources.
    The awaited identifier is `@string/google_api_key`:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>